 If you experience immediate hypersensitivity after taking Xopenex HFA, stop taking it and seek medical help immediately.
 A small percentage of people have clinically significant changes in blood pressure after using the inhaler.2 Like other inhaled beta-agonists, Xopenex HFA can cause a life-threatening narrowing of the airways called paradoxical bronchospasm.
 It can also create a hypokalemia condition.
 This is a metabolic imbalance characterized by extremely low potassium levels in the blood.2

-Xopenex HFA can cause significant heart-related side effects, such as an increase in pulse rate, blood pressure and/or related symptoms.
-You should tell your doctor if you have a heart condition before using.2 If you experience an immediate hypersensitivity such as itching, skin swelling (angioedema), or skin rash after taking Xopenex HFA, stop taking it and seek medical help immediately.
-It can also cause a hypokalemia condition.
-This is a metabolic imbalance characterized by extremely low potassium levels in the blood.2
+Xopenex HFA can also cause significant heart-related side effects, such as an increase in pulse rate, blood pressure, and/or related symptoms.
+You should tell your doctor if you have a heart condition before using.2

 These are not all the possible side effects of Xopenex HFA.
 Patients should talk to their doctor about what to expect with treatment with Xopenex HFA.